philbowles/h4plugins/docs/mqcmds.md

 # Introduction

-[H4P_AsyncMQTT](h4mqtt.md) is a "wrapper" around the [PangolinMQTT](http://github.com/philbowles/PangolinMQTT) library, which means that as well as the examples here and the [H4P_AsyncMQTT](h4mqtt.md), any function in [PangolinMQTT](http://github.com/philbowles/PangolinMQTT) may also be called.
+[H4P_AsyncMQTT](h4mqtt.md) is a "wrapper" around the [PangolinMQTT](http://github.com/philbowles/PangolinMQTT) library, which means that as well as the examples here and the [H4P_AsyncMQTT](h4mqtt.md), any function in [PangolinMQTT](http://github.com/philbowles/PangolinMQTT) may also be called, so you are advised to familiarise yourself with that library.

-H4Plugins tries to keep identical command syntax across all its methods of controlling the app.
-When a topic is published by MQTT, it needs an additional prefix, which defines which of your devices receives the message.
+H4Plugins tries to keep identical command syntax across all its methods of controlling the app (see [Common Command and Control: H4P_SerialCmd and Services](ccc.md) ).
+When a topic is published by MQTT, it needs an additional prefix, which defines which of your device(s) receives the message.

-[H4P_AsyncMQTT](h4mqtt.md)automatically subscribes your device to:
+[H4P_AsyncMQTT](h4mqtt.md) automatically subscribes your device to:

 * `all/#`
 * `< your device name >/#`